k21971/CrecelleHack/doc/variantfixes.md

 - Wands of cancellation cancel potion coatings.
 - Wands of make invisible change existing potion coatings into potions of invisibility.
+- Lower damage and raise volatility of potions of hazardous waste.

 ### New Objects
 - Bestiary